What We Offer Through the Lifespan

 Religious education programs include more than classes.
 On a Sunday you might find the preschoolers singing songs about kindness, our K-5th graders engaging with a story about loss and bereavement, and the middle schoolers talking with a Muslim couple about Islam.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

 Our religious educator and minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Children’s religious education programs are typically offered on Sunday mornings, and high school youth and adult programs are usually on Sunday too.

-We invite you to explore these pages and contact our Religious Education Chair to get connected.
+We invite you to explore these pages and contact our Religious Education Administrator to get connected.